josesosajs/multimae-meets-eo/README.md

-# 🌎🛰️ MultiMAE meets Earth Observation: Pre-training Multi-modal multi-task Masked Autoencoders for Earth Observation tasks
+# 🌎🛰️ MultiMAE meets Earth Observation: Pre-training Multi-modal multi-task Masked Autoencoders for Earth Observation Tasks

 ## Updates
-- **May x, 2025:** Our paper has been acepted to [ICIP 2025](https://2025.ieeeicip.org/).
+- **May x, 2025:** Our paper has been acepted for presentation at [ICIP 2025](https://2025.ieeeicip.org/).
 - **May x, 2025:** MultiMAE meets Earth Observation paper is released [[arXiv]]()  [[PDF]]().

 ## Overview